ReferenceHub/Pod/Episodes/06 - A minute of silence for Riot/info.md

 #### Notes
 - Apple
-	- Sizes (inches): 5.8 (OLED), 6.1 (LCD) and 6.3 (OLED)
+	- Three Sizes (inches): 5.8 (OLED), 6.1 (LCD) and 6.3 (OLED).
-	- New shiny colors: blue, red, orange...
+	- New shiny colors: blue, red and orange.
-	- Possible updates: Airpods, Apple Watch and iPad Pro
+	- Possible updates: Airpods, Apple Watch, MacBook Air and iPad Pro.
-	- Prices could range from $700 for the cheapest one to $1200 for the plus version (holy balls)
+	- Prices could range from $700 for the cheapest one to $1200 for the plus version (holy balls).

 - Google
-	- Sizes (inches): 5.3 (AMOLED), 6.3 (POLED (nooooooootch))
+	- New sizes (inches): 5.3 (AMOLED), 6.3 (POLED (nooooooootch)).
-	- Pixel 3 to have dual front-facing cameras
+	- The Pixel 3 to have dual front-facing cameras.
-	- Active Edge™ and wireless charging
+	- Active Edge™ and wireless charging.
-	- Probably worst secret in history (after iPhone 4)
+	- Probably worst secret in history (after iPhone 4).

 ## “Rapiditos”